RedisLabs-Field-Engineering/redis-enterprise-monitoring-extension/README.md

 ### Metrics.xml
 * The metrics.xml is a configurable file with the list of all metrics that the extension will fetch.
 * The metrics.xml is pre-configured with all from [cluster/stats endpoint](https://storage.googleapis.com/rlecrestapi/rest-html/http_rest_api.html#get--v1-cluster-stats-last), [bdbs/stats endpoint](https://storage.googleapis.com/rlecrestapi/rest-html/http_rest_api.html#get--v1-bdbs-stats-last), [shards/stats endpoint](https://storage.googleapis.com/rlecrestapi/rest-html/http_rest_api.html#get--v1-shards-stats-last) and [nodes/stat endpoint](https://storage.googleapis.com/rlecrestapi/rest-html/http_rest_api.html#get--v1-nodes-stats-last).
+* Please un-comment metrics that are needed from metrics.xml.
 * The metrics.xml can be configured to report only those metrics that are required.
 Please remove or comment out metrics that you don't require.
 * For configuring the metrics, the following properties can be used: